liuqiang1357/RecyclerView-FlexibleDivider/README.md

 This version is modified by @liuqiang1357.
+Below is the original README.

 # Changes